-Finally, the eviction policy Least Accessed Externally is the one that best normalizes the frequency of access to each element in the server table.
+Finally, the eviction policy Less Accessed Externally is the one that best normalizes the frequency of access to each element in the server table.
 This can be observed especially with strategies Direct Access and Bucket Access, which are closer to a straight line.
-This effect is not easy to achieve with the K-Anonimity Access approach because, despite dumping the least accessed elements in the untrusted table, their accesses are random, causing some elements to continue to be accessed many more times.
+This effect is not easy to achieve with the K-Anonimity Access approach because, despite dumping the least accessed elements abroad, their accesses are random, causing some elements to continue to be accessed many more times.